EpistasisLab/pmlb/docs_sources/browse-datasets.md

 # Browse datasets

-Please click on a dataset to access its [pandas-profiling](https://pandas-profiling.github.io/pandas-profiling/docs/master/rtd/) report:
+Please click on a dataset to access its [pandas-profiling](https://pandas-profiling.github.io/pandas-profiling/docs/master/rtd/) report.
+*Note*: if a dataset has more than 20 predictors, only 20 of them are selected to show in the report.

 - [GAMETES_Epistasis_2_Way_1000atts_0.4H_EDM_1_EDM_1_1](profile/GAMETES_Epistasis_2_Way_1000atts_0.4H_EDM_1_EDM_1_1.html)
 - [GAMETES_Epistasis_2_Way_20atts_0.1H_EDM_1_1](profile/GAMETES_Epistasis_2_Way_20atts_0.1H_EDM_1_1.html)